Simplifying the Complicated: How Does Alimony Work?

 When You’re Wondering, “How Does Alimony Work?”
 Look to the Experts

-Here at Murphy and Rudolf, LLP, we’re well aware of the difficulties tied with divorce.
+Here at Rudolf, Smith, Griffis & Ruggieri, LLP, we’re well aware of the difficulties tied with divorce.
 We’ve answered many questions about alimony and its complications for years, and now, we’re addressing them openly.
 If you’re scratching your head at the question, “how does alimony work?,” read on to discover whether your situation qualifies, what determines alimony duration, and the four key forms of alimony enforced in Massachusetts.

 For a free expert consultation rather than self-education, make sure to call us at (508) 570-3037.